apache/maven/README.md

 Where can I get the latest release?
 -----------------------------------
-You can download release source from our [download page][maven-download].
+You can download the release source from our [download page][maven-download].

 Contributing
 ------------

-If you are interested in the development of Maven, please consult the documentation first and afterwards you are welcome to join the developers mailing list to ask question or discuss new ideas / features / bugs etc.
+If you are interested in the development of Maven, please consult the documentation first and afterward you are welcome to join the developers mailing list to ask questions or discuss new ideas/features/bugs etc.

 Take a look into the [contribution guidelines](CONTRIBUTING.md).